You’ve probably seen a face roller on social media or maybe even at a friend’s house.

-They’re all said to offer major skin benefits.
+They also claim to offer major skin benefits.

 So why exactly are people massaging their faces with a face roller?
 And is this trend here to stay?